 For the first time in my life I felt wanted, needed, loved, cherished, and important.
 Thus, I willingly placed a veil over my eyes, choosing to ignore the alarm bells ringing in my subconscious.
 Each passing day, I was slowly loosing myself.
 His goals became my goals.
 His dreams became my dreams.
 My income was relinquished to be controlled by him.
 My gifts and talents were used solely for his agenda.
 Day in and day out, I watched as I lost what little freedoms I had left, until I no longer even had a voice.

-That fateful morning, my abuser had instructed me to finish writing an essay he had started, and asked me to submit it to his college professor by school email.
+That fateful morning, my abuser had instructed me to finish writing an essay he had started, and asked me to submit it to his college professor by school email while he went on an outing with his friends.
 I did as requested, submitting the finished product to his professor by email using the college website as he had instructed.
 When he arrived home later that evening, however, he was exceedingly fretful that the document didn’t send properly.
-I attempted to calm him, assuring him that everything was taken care of; that’s when he first struck me.
+I attempted to calm him, assuring him that everything was taken care of; that’s when he first struck me, the object of choice utilized to administer said strike being a frying pan.

 I was in shock, completely bewildered at what had just occurred.
 It almost didn’t seem real, as if I was dreaming.
 I just couldn’t believe it.
 My distraught abuser then threatened to commit suicide if I was to leave him.
 He displayed such extreme sorrow for his actions, and I dearly wished to believe in his promises.
 All I could think about was my baby girl, how she needed her father.
 I never wanted my little one to grow up in a broken home, and I never wished to subject her to the same environment I had experienced as a child; yet, that is exactly what I did!